Term Life Insurance: What You Actually Need to Know

 The 35-year-old who applies today will pay a fraction of what they'd pay at 45, even if they're still healthy.
 Moreover, most people overestimate the cost of term life insurance by about three times.
 A healthy 30-year-old can often get $500,000 in coverage for less than the cost of a couple of streaming subscriptions.

-For those of you using your employers’ life insurance option: Is it portable?
-Can you take it with you when you change jobs, get laid off, or retire?
-For most people, the answer is no. And even if you stay with the same employer, is $50,000 or $100,000 enough to replace your income, pay off your mortgage, and fund your kids' education?
+For those of you using your employers’ life insurance option, there are serious limitations to coverage you should consider.
+Is it portable?
+Is $50,000 or $100,000 enough to replace your income, pay off your mortgage, and fund your kids' education?

 I understand – thinking about and purchasing life insurance may not be uplifting or exciting.
 But putting it off until later doesn't guarantee you'll still be insurable.
 A diagnosis, an accident, or even routine health changes can dramatically impact your eligibility and rates.